-Richard McSpadden, Executive Director of AOPA Air Safety Institute.
-Richard McSpadden lead’s AOPA’s ASI, committed to reducing General Aviation mishaps by providing free educational resources and supporting initiatives that improve General Aviation safety and grow the pilot population.
+Richard McSpadden, Executive Director, is committed to leading ASI’s efforts to reduce general aviation mishaps by providing free educational resources and supporting AOPA initiatives that improve general aviation safety and grow the pilot population.

-Richard is a Commercial Pilot and Certified Flight Instructor with over 4,500 hours in 30 years of flying a variety of civilian and military aircraft.
-He has extensive experience in aviation safety, including ground, flight and special event operations.
-Richard currently owns a Cherokee 140 aircraft recently used to instruct his son to successful completion of his private pilot’s certificate.
+Richard is a commercial pilot and CFI with over 4,500 hours in 30 years of flying a variety of civilian and military aircraft.
+He has extensive experience in aviation safety, including ground, flight, and special event operations.
+Richard currently owns a Cherokee 140 aircraft that he recently used to instruct his son to a successful completion of his private pilot certificate.

-Prior to joining AOPA, Richard had a successful career at Hewlett Packard leading large, geographically dispersed operations providing business-critical Information Technology services.
-Prior to HP, Richard closed his 20-year AF career as the Commander and Flight Leader of the U.S. Air Force Thunderbirds flight demonstration team, where he headed the U.S. Air Force’s flagship organization, and led over 100 flight performances.
+Prior to joining ASI, Richard had a successful career at Hewlett Packard leading large, geographically dispersed operations providing business-critical information technology services.
+Prior to HP, Richard closed his 20-year Air Force career as the Commander and Flight Leader of the U.S. Air Force Thunderbirds flight demonstration team where he headed the U.S. Air Force’s flagship organization and led over 100 flight performances.

 Kathleen Vasconcelos, Vice President, Education and Operations, is responsible for the day-to-day operations of the Air Safety Institute.
 She oversees each aspect of the department, including the production of training courses, videos, seminars, and Flight Instructor Refresher Courses.
 Prior to joining ASI she worked in AOPA’s Media Relations department where she communicated AOPA’s message to the media and general public.
 Kathleen is a commercial pilot with instrument and multiengine ratings, and an instrument-rated flight instructor.
 She holds a B.S. degree in Aeronautical Science from Embry-Riddle Aeronautical University and a B.A. degree in Communication Studies from University of Maryland University College.